-"Reciprocating territory" means any country or territory outside India which the Central Government may, by notification in the Official Gazette, declare to be a reciprocating territory for the purposes of Section 44A of the Civil Procedure Code.
+"Reciprocating territory" means any country or territory outside India that the central government may, by notification in the official gazette, declare to be a reciprocating territory for Section 44A of the Civil Procedure Code.

-Non-reciprocating Territory
+Non- Reciprocating Territory

 "Non-reciprocating territory" would mean any other country other than a reciprocating territory.